dasmiq/passim/README.md

   integers for upper left, upper right, width, and height; and

-* `<loc n="..." />` marks the beginning of a citable passage (``locus'') according to some canonical scheme such as books, chapters, and verses in the Bible; acts, scenes, and Globe lines in Shakespeare; or Stephanus pages in Plato.
+* `<loc n="..." />` marks the beginning of a citable passage (``locus'') according to some canonical scheme such as the books, chapters, and verses of the Bible; acts, scenes, and Globe lines in Shakespeare; or Stephanus pages in Plato.
 We recommend [Canonical Text Servive (CTS) URNs](http://www.homermultitext.org/hmt-doc/cite/index.html) for referring to these locations independently of any particular